 Bio

-I am a postdoc research fellow @ CSIRO’s Data61 where I work with Dr. Cecile Paris, Dr. Sarvnaz Karimi, and Dr. Diego Molla-Aliod; I acquired PhD 🎓 from the University of Melbourne, supervised by A/Prof. Nicholas Geard, Prof. Karin Verspoor, Prof. Justin Zobel, and Dr. Benjamin Goudey.
+I am a postdoc research fellow @ CSIRO’s Data61, the national scientific research institute of Australia.
+I am working with Dr. Cecile Paris, Dr. Sarvnaz Karimi, and Dr. Diego Molla-Aliod in the Language Technology Team.
+I acquired PhD 🎓 from the University of Melbourne, supervised by A/Prof. Nicholas Geard, Prof. Karin Verspoor, Prof. Justin Zobel, and Dr. Benjamin Goudey.

-My research focuses on the practical applications of NLP and large language models (LLMs) to address real-world challenges in healthcare.
-I’ve developed automatic solutions for extracting key information from electronic breast cancer follow-up treatment records, accelerating clinical research and decision-making.
-I also created an NLP-based automated quality assessment system for biological databases, enhancing the reliability of gene and protein function knowledge to support protein research.
-Additionally, I proposed an innovative approach to integrate bio-ontologies into machine learning frameworks, significantly improving the accuracy of gene function data quality assessments.
+My research focuses on the practical applications of NLP and large language models (LLMs) to address real-world challenges.
+I’ve developed automatic solutions for extracting key information from electronic breast cancer follow-up treatment records 📄, accelerating clinical research and decision-making.
+I also created an NLP-based automated quality assessment system for biological databases 🧬, enhancing the reliability of gene and protein function knowledge to support protein research.
+Additionally, I proposed an innovative approach to integrate bio-ontologies into machine learning frameworks, significantly improving the accuracy of gene function data quality assessments 🔍.

-At CSIRO, I led efforts to improve the explainability of LLMs safeguard for suicide ideation prediction on social media.
+At CSIRO, I led efforts to improve the explainability of LLMs safeguard🛡️for suicide ideation prediction on social media.
 I also lead a team to work on the comprehensive evaluations of LLMs on a range of affective computing tasks, including cross-lingual and cross-cultural emotion detection and temporal sentiment regression.
 I provide supervision to researchers from corporate/major government of other countries, supporting projects that involve close cross-national, cross-institutional, and cross-domain collaboration.
-Currently, I’m working on a scientific exploratory research project that aims to assist clinical psychologists to find emotion regulation patterns from large-scale social media data, composing effective strategies to help people build resilience for mental health.
+Currently, I’m working on a scientific exploratory research project, aiming to assisting clinical psychologists in the discovery of novel emotion regulation patterns from large-scale social media data and compose effective strategies to help people build resilience for mental health ❤️.
+We live in an era which encourages people to use emojis.

 📩 Contact Me in English or 简中